jdechalendar/pnm-generation/README_ref.md

 A wrapper class to represent the pore space.
 During initialization of a PoreSpace object, we also initialize the list of throats that are connected to each body to make subsequent computations faster.

 # References
-1. Blunt, Martin.
-2001.
-“Flow in Porous Media — Pore-Network Models and Multiphase Flow.”
-Current Opinion in Colloid & Interface Science 6 (3).
-Elsevier: 197–207.
-2. Hunt, AG.
-2001.
-“Applications of Percolation Theory to Porous Media with Distributed Local Conductances.”
-Advances in Water Resources 24 (3).
-Elsevier: 279–307.
-3. Idowu, Nasiru Abiodun.
-2009.
-“Pore-Scale Modeling: Stochastic Network Generation and Modeling of Rate Effects in Water Flooding.”
-A Dissertation Submitted in Fulfillments of the Requirements for the Degree of Philosophy of the Imperial College London.
-4. Oren, P-E, Stig Bakke, and Ole Jako Arntzen.
-1998.
-“Extending Predictive Capabilities to Network Models.”
-SPE Journal 3 (4).
-Society of Petroleum Engineers: 324–36.
-5. Sok, R.M., M.A Knackstedt, A.P.
-Sheppard, W.V.
-Pinczewski, W.B.
-Lindquist, A. Venkatarangan, and L. Paterson.
-2002.
-“Direct and Stochastic Generation of Network Models from Tomographic Images: Effect of Topology on Residual Saturations.”
-Transport in Porous Media 46.
-Springer: 345–71.